revng/qemu-upstream/target/hexagon/idef-parser/README.rst

 interested part of the grammar.

-Run-time errors can be divided between lexing and parsing errors, lexing errors are hard to detect, since the ``VAR`` token will catch everything which is not catched by other tokens, but easy to fix, because most of the time a simple regex editing will be enough.
+Run-time errors can be divided between lexing and parsing errors, lexing errors are hard to detect, since the ``var`` token will catch everything which is not catched by other tokens, but easy to fix, because most of the time a simple regex editing will be enough.